FortnightinFL/wordpressFL/wp-content/themes/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 2.4.5 - 2019-03-15 =
+* Fix - Revert changes made to the navigation menus that in some cases could cause menus to be hidden on the page.

+= 2.4.4 - 2019-03-14 =
+* Tweak - Update UTM parameters on WooCommerce.com links.
+* Tweak - Compress and minify `pep.min.js`.
+* Tweak - Minify CSS files in the `base` folder.
+* Fix - Underline links in post content, footer, and breadcrumbs for better accessibility.
+* Fix - Bolder outline styles for better accessibility.
+* Fix - Stop Handheld Navigation items from being read by screen readers when the menu is collapsed.
+* Fix - Add styling for product columns on the header widget area.
+* Fix - Hide bundle/composite child cart items below the desktop size threshold.
+* Fix - Split Jetpack styles into separate files to fix a flash of content when using the infinite scroll option.
+* Dev - Update node dependencies.
+* Dev - Handheld Footer Bar JavaScript moved from `navigation.js` to `footer.js`.

+= 2.4.3 - 2019-02-05 =
+* Feature - Replicate Storefront's layout logic in the block editor.
+Wide and Full-width options are made available only if supported.
+* Enhancement - Product pagination is now circular and skips hidden products.
+* Tweak - Remove unused variables from `inc/customizer/class-storefront-customizer.php`.
+* Tweak - Refactored "Posted on" section in `storefront_post_meta()`.
+* Tweak - Standardize mixing of static/non static function calls in the `Storefront_Customizer` class.
+* Tweak - Remove padding and transition styles from post navigation.
+* Fix - Remove hard coded colors for Blocks from `gutenberg-blocks.css` and use colors set in the Customizer instead.
+* Fix - Clear floats on alignwide and alignfull blocks.
+* Fix - When outputting custom styling for extensions, check if the object `$storefront` is in the expected format and has right properties.
+* Dev - Babel added as a dependency.
+* Dev - New `assets/js/src/editor.js` file.
+* Dev - Revert filter name. `storefront_woocommerce_customizer_css` reverted to `storefront_customizer_woocommerce_css`.
+* Dev - New hooks added to post header section: `storefront_post_header_before`, `storefront_post_header_after`.

 = 2.4.2 - 2018-12-11 =
 * Fix - Load in `functions.php` missing `storefront-woocommerce-functions.php` file required for compatibility with Jetpack's Infinite Scroll feature.